What Is Compulsive Exercise?

 Parents can do a lot to help a child who exercises too much.
 They can:

-- involve kids in preparing nutritious meals
+- involve them in preparing nutritious meals

 - have fun being active together as a family

 - be body image role models and not point out their own physical flaws

 - not criticize other people's weight or body shape